iterative/dvc.org/content/docs/command-reference/import.md

   > example below).

-- `--no-exec` - create the import `.dvc` file without actually downloading the target file or directory.
-No connection to the source location is made, so the data hash is not calculated.
-Only the import operation is recorded in the `.dvc` file.
+- `--no-exec` - create the import `.dvc` file without actually downloading the target data.
+No connection to the data source is made, so only the import operation is recorded in the `.dvc` file.
 Use `dvc commit` to save any existing dep/out files to the cache and record their hashes to the `.dvc` file.

-  This can be useful to skip the download if the file or directory already exists locally, or to just save the operation's metadata (to be imported at another time or location).
+  This can be useful to skip the download of files or directories that already exists locally, or for downloading at another time/location (e.g. with `dvc update`).

+  > Note that there's no guarantee that the data source is valid until the
+  > download is attempted.

 - `--desc <text>` - user description of the data (optional).
 This doesn't affect any DVC operations.